genomicsclass/leanpub/manuscript/association_tests.md

 ## Association Tests

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/association_tests.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/inference/association_tests.Rmd).

 The statistical tests we have covered up to now leave out a substantial portion of life science projects.
 Specifically, we are